 If you already have climbing equipment it will need to be inspected by one of our instructors and approved for use.
 It may reduce your program cost, depending on what equipment you have and/or still need.

 The program is Monday through Friday, 8 hours a day.
 Students are expected to attend every class, unless there is an emergency.
-If you have unexcused absences you may be dismissed from the program.
+If you have unexcused absences you will be dismissed from the program.

 Refunds are available up until 5 business days before the start of the program.